ahadali153/findandseek/journals/ahad.md

 ## July 31st, 2023:

 Today, I worked on fixing up the background gradient to better match the theme of our app.
 I also fixed up backend errors that were being caused by inconsistent variable names.

+## July 1st, 2023:

+Today, I worked on getting posts to render on account page.
+The endpoint used to fetch account details had changed and a little bit of tweaking was required to the pydantic model for the query method of that endpoint to get adventure posts to render.